scaleoutsean/awesome-solidfire/README.md

 - PowerShell [scripts](https://github.com/solidfire/PowerShell/tree/release/1.5.1/Microsoft) for automated storage deployment with Microsoft Hyper-V (for Windows 2012 R2; requires minor updates for Microsoft Windows 2016 and 2019)
 - [Solidfire VSS Provider](https://mysupport.netapp.com/products/p/elementvss.html) for MS Windows (login required)

-### Virtualization - OpenStack and KVM
+### Virtualization - Linux Hypervisors (OpenStack, KVM, XenServer, Oracle VM)

 - Cinder driver for OpenStack (in-tree, does not need to be installed, it only needs to be configured)
 - [Juju charm](https://github.com/solidfire/charm-cinder-solidfire) for Cinder to use Element cluster back end
 - NetApp's [OpenStack resources and docs](https://netapp.io/openstack/)
-- Redhat Openshift with NetApp HCI - [NetApp Validated Design 1133](https://www.netapp.com/us/media/nva-1133-design.pdf)
+- Redhat OpenShift with NetApp HCI - [NetApp Validated Design 1133](https://www.netapp.com/us/media/nva-1133-design.pdf)
-- Recommended Deployment method for Redhat OpenStack on NetApp HCI is via Ansible
+- Recommended Deployment method for Redhat OpenStack on NetApp HCI is Ansible, but you may use PowerShell, Terraform or other approach to create SolidFire storage cluster.

 ### Containers - Storage Provisioning (CSI and Docker)